Skip to main content

 Provider Fit Before Dispatch

-Service requests are reviewed for service-area fit, roof system expertise, urgency, and manufacturer certification requirements before a provider is dispatched.
+Service requests are reviewed for service-area fit, roof system expertise, urgency, and any manufacturer certification requirements before a provider is dispatched.
 This avoids sending the wrong crew to the wrong roof system.

 Pillar 04